 Make sure you bring a hybrid or mountain bike when making your trek along the D+H Rail Trail which stretches from Carbondale to the New York border.
 The 38-mile trail is comprised of cinder, original ballast, and hard-packed dirt.
 The trail parallels the Lackawanna River for several miles, offering scenic vistas of the river and several small lakes.
 Stop in Thompson at Rooney’s Ice Cream, who has been dishing it up in an old train station since 1933.

-Gettysburg is known for history and Adams County is known for apples, but is winning the battle on the wine, cider, beer and spirits world.
+Gettysburg is known for history and Adams County is known for apples.
+Pair the two up and they make for a can’t-miss visit in the wine, cider, beer, and spirits world.
 Grab your passport and trail map for the Adams County Pour Tour and collect stamps as you treat your palate.
-Prizes will be given for 5, 12 and 20 stamps.
+Prizes will be given for 5, 12, and 20 stamps.
 Please tour responsibly.

 Follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
 Don’t forget to never miss an update and sign up for our monthly Happy Thoughts e-newsletter